 Uber and Lyft offer insurance coverage to their passengers in the event of an accident.
 Both companies provide similar benefits to drivers and passengers if their personal insurance plans do not cover the cost of a collision.

-Both Lyft and Uber’s insurance policies only apply once a driver is actively accepting rides.
+Both Lyft’s and Uber’s insurance policies only apply once a driver is actively accepting rides.
 Additionally, the policies usually only apply if the driver’s own insurance is not sufficient for covering accident damages.

-If a driver is accepting rides but does not yet have a passenger, they are covered -- under both Uber and Lyft’s policies -- by $50,000 in bodily injury coverage per person, $100,000 in bodily injury coverage per accident, and $25,000 in property damage coverage per accident.
+If a driver is accepting rides but does not yet have a passenger, they are covered—under both Uber’s and Lyft’s policies—by $50,000 in bodily injury coverage per person, $100,000 in bodily injury coverage per accident, and $25,000 in property damage coverage per accident.
 You may be able to access this coverage if you were driving your own car and collided with a Lyft or Uber driver.

-When rideshare drivers have a passenger in their car, Uber and Lyft’s insurance plans may cover themselves, their passengers, and other drivers.
-Both plans offer $1,000,000 in third-party liability coverage in addition to uninsured/underinsured bodily injury coverage.
+When rideshare drivers have a passenger in their car, Uber’s and Lyft’s insurance plans may cover themselves, their passengers, and other drivers.
+Both plans offer $1,000,000 in third-party liability coverage in addition to uninsured or underinsured bodily injury coverage.

 More on How Insurance Coverage Works Under Lyft

-Lyft operates in cities across the country and therefore, there are strict requirements that must be met for drivers and their vehicles.
-Even still accidents do happen.
-All Lyft drivers are required to be covered with their own car insurance in the unfortunate event of an accident.
+Lyft operates in cities across the country, and therefore, there are strict requirements that must be met for drivers and their vehicles.
+Even still, accidents do happen, so all Lyft drivers are required to be covered with their own car insurance in the unfortunate event of an accident.
 If they do not have a passenger when the accident occurs, contingent liability would kick in.
 Primary coverage liability, however, is the predominant source of coverage from the time that the driver accepts a ride until the time that the passenger has been dropped off.

 Explanation of Insurance Coverage in an Uber Accident